CookingLab/cooking-lab-cypress/README.md

 # cooking-lab-cypress
 ## 🧪 Testing

-We use Cypress and Jest for testing our applications.
+We use Cypress for Cooking Lab's E2E tests.
 To run tests, run this command:
    ```sh
     npx cypress open
    ```